-We are completing IND-enabling activities for BDTX-189 and plan to start a combined Phase 1/2 clinical trial in the first half of 2020.
+We submitted our IND for BDTX-189 in November 2019, which was accepted by the FDA, on December 13, 2019, and plan to start a combined Phase 1/2 clinical trial in the first half of 2020.
 The Phase 1 portion of the trial will evaluate escalating doses of BDTX-189 and is designed to determine the recommended Phase 2 dose and to assess preliminary indications of anti-tumor activity.
 The Phase 2 portion will determine the objective response rate, or ORR, and duration of response in patients with solid tumors that have an allosteric HER2 mutation or EGFR or HER2 exon 20 insertion mutation using next-generation sequencing, or NGS.
-Depending on results, we plan to pursue an accelerated approval of BDTX-189 for a tumoragnostic indication in patients with mutations of the ErbB family.
+Depending on results, we plan to pursue an accelerated approval of BDTX-189 for a tumor-agnostic indication in patients with mutations of the ErbB family.
 The figure below shows the selectivity pattern for BDTX-189 for non-canonical oncogenic mutations and additional oncogenic drivers of ErbB (with wild type for reference) as well as comparable data for erlotinib and osimertinib (each as determined by measuring 50 percent inhibition, or IC50, values).
 The data in the figure below were generated through head-to-head comparisons of BDTX-189 to erlotinib and osimertinib by determining the in vitro anti-proliferative activity for each molecule against a panel of cell lines under the same experimental conditions for each molecule.